bmv234/fstl/README.md

 ### Linux

-Install Qt with your distro's package manager (required libraries are Core, Gui, Widgets and OpenGL, e.g. `qt5-default` and `libqt5opengl5-dev` on Debian).
+Install Qt6 with your distro's package manager (required libraries are Core, Gui, Widgets and OpenGLWidgets).

 You can build fstl with CMake:
 ```